lukaka7/InstagramClient/README.md

 Completed:

-[X]User can scroll through current popular posts from Instagram [X]For each post displayed, user can see the following details: (graphic, caption, username, user profile image, relative timestamp, like count)
+* [X]User can scroll through current popular posts from Instagram.
+* [X]For each post displayed, user can see the following details: (graphic, caption, username, user profile image, relative timestamp, like count).
-[X]Display each user profile image as a circle [X]Display a nice default placeholder graphic for each image during loading [X]Optional: Make your app look as close to the style and proportions as the mock up provided
+* [X]Display each user profile image as a circle.
+* [X]Display a nice default placeholder graphic for each image during loading.
+* [X]Optional: Make your app look as close to the style and proportions as the mock up provided

 Notes: